Hi there, my name is Timea. Welcome to my blog!

 If you want your life to be what you want it to be, and embrace it to the fullest with all its exciting adventures, you need to adopt the mindset of an athlete and live like one by making sure that your mechanics (your body, mind and spirit) are fit, healthy and strong so that you can function at your fullest capacity.
 This, in turn, will help you live up to your potential and purpose.

-This quote is infused into my writing, because it has changed my life – and I hope it will change yours, too, if you stick around reading my blog.
+My writing is infused with this, because it has changed my life – and I hope it will change yours, too, if you stick around reading my blog.

 How did you come up with this blog?

-I have had this blog for a couple of years, but kept it as a hobby for a long time and used it as an outlet to write about my running and fitness adventures, mainly for my own pleasure.
+I have had this blog for a couple of years, but kept it to myself for a long time, using it as an outlet to write about my running and fitness adventures, for my own pleasure.

-Through my writing, I hope to be seen as a ‘go-to expert’ on the latest fitness and health ‘know-how’, bringing practical and actionable content to help people take their fitness game to the next level.
+Through my writing, I hope to be seen as the ‘expert next door’ on the latest running and fitness ‘know-how’, bringing practical and actionable content to help people take their game to the next level.

-I love writing about all things fitness and enjoy exploring topics around peak performance and resilience through developing the mindset of an athlete.
+I love writing about all things running and fitness, and enjoy exploring topics around peak performance and resilience through developing the mindset of an athlete.

-I tend to write about races and events; free workouts, fuelling your training, favourite products and best finds, interviewing inspiring role models, dealing with injuires and coming back stronger; life lessons from running, general running and training advice, mental strategies to build resilience; setting yourself up for success, active escapes.
+You will find here plenty of aricles about races I have completed and recommend; free workouts, how to fuel your training, my favourite products and ‘best finds’, interviews with inspiring ‘every day’ role models, how to deal with injuires and coming back stronger; life lessons from running, general training advice, and mental strategies to build resilience and to set yourself up for success.

 Feel free to browse around, especially if this is your first time landing on my blog!